 Top Tip – Use IF Audiences to help focus your message

-Be careful for increased aggression in your auctions
+Be careful of increased aggression in your auctions

-Now that we have another product to use to help everyone target more qualified audiences, most advertisers will be bidding more aggressively.
+We now have another product to use to target more qualified audiences, most advertisers will be bidding more aggressively.
 This makes the auctions potentially more expensive in places as advertisers chase for the last click conversion.
 Remain vigilant!